🎧 Memorize ‘Advertir’ Imperfect Tense 10x Faster with Audio (Latin American Spanish)

-The Imperfect Tense of Advertir is used to describe ongoing or repeated actions in the past, for example: Yo advertía a mis amigos sobre los peligros de fumar.
+The Imperfect Tense of Advertir is used to describe ongoing or repeated actions in the past, for example: Yo advertĂa a mis amigos sobre los peligros de fumar.
 (I used to warn my friends about the dangers of smoking.)

 Advertir is a regular -ir verb, so its conjugations in the Imperfect Tense follow the standard pattern for that verb type.

-Usage of Advertir in the Imperfect Tense
+How to Use Advertir in the Imperfect Tense

 The imperfect tense of advertir is used to describe ongoing or repeated actions in the past.

-Examples of Advertir in the Imperfect Tense
+Real Life Examples of Advertir in the Imperfect Tense

 Ella advertía a su hermano menor sobre las malas compañías.
 (She used to warn her younger brother about bad company.)